About

 May 2023 – May 2024

-As an IT Helpdesk Support member, I provided technical assistance to faculty, staff, and students for audiovisual equipment and systems across campus.
+Provided technical assistance to faculty, staff, and students for tech-related queries and equipment across campus.